GCOM7140/group-project/README.md

 as possible, clearly communicated, and professionally designed&mdash;i.e., client-ready.
 Note: Producing client-ready business documents is time consuming.
-Plan early and review your progress often to make sure that you are working collaboratively to design, create, and deliver a final client-ready document.
+Plan early and review your progress often to make sure that you are working collaboratively to design, create, and deliver a client-ready document.

 There is no one "right" way to organize the main body of the report; however, you should think carefully about what your audience (in this case, Mike and